Biblical Magi: Country of origin and journey

+A Renaissance fresco of King Caspar in the Magi Chapel (Palazzo Medici Riccardi, Florence).

 The phrase "from the east" (ἀπὸ ἀνατολῶν), more literally "from the rising [of the sun]", is the only information Matthew provides about the region from which they came.
 The Parthian Empire, centered in Iran (Persia), stretched from eastern Syria to the fringes of India.
 Though the empire was tolerant of other religions, its dominant religion was Zoroastrianism, with its priestly magos class.

 Although Matthew's account does not explicitly cite the motivation for their journey (other than seeing the star in the east, which they took to be the star of the King of the Jews), the apocryphal Syriac Infancy Gospel states in its third chapter that they were pursuing a prophecy from their prophet, Zoradascht (Zoroaster).

+In 1995, Cambridge University professor Colin Humphreys published a study based on comet records from the Book of Han.
+According to this hypothesis, the Star of Bethlehem was a comet that appeared in 5 BC, the only astronomical object that would explain the three characteristics described by Matthew: a new star that moved slowly across the sky and stopped over Bethlehem with an almost vertical tail.
+The Magi would have first seen it in the morning sky in the east, traveled from Iraq, Iran, or Saudi Arabia for one or two months to Jerusalem, and, as they headed for Bethlehem, the comet was already in the south, seeming to guide them and stop over the place.
+Chinese records would confirm its visibility for more than 70 days.
+Previously, the triple conjunction of Jupiter and Saturn in Pisces (7 BC) would have announced, in the context of the time, a divine king in Israel, the grouping of Mars, Saturn, and Jupiter (6 BC) his power, and the comet in Capricornus (5 BC) the imminence of the birth.

+According to NASA scientist Mark Matney, this comet would have guided the magi from Jerusalem to Bethlehem one morning in early June of that year, when it would have passed closest to Earth in a “temporary geosynchronous” motion, creating the illusion of “stopping” for several hours over the city where Jesus is believed to have been born.

 There is an Armenian tradition identifying the "Magi of Bethlehem" as Balthasar of Arabia, Melchior of Persia, and Caspar of India.
 Historian John of Hildesheim relates a tradition in the ancient Silk Road city of Taxila (in present-day Punjab, Pakistan) that one of the Magi passed through the city on the way to Bethlehem.

 Sebastian Brock, a historian of Christianity, has said: "It was no doubt among converts from Zoroastrianism that ... certain legends were developed around the Magi of the Gospels."
 And Anders Hultgård concluded that the Gospel story of the Magi was influenced by an Iranian legend concerning magi and a star, which was connected with Persian beliefs in the rise of a star predicting the birth of a ruler and with myths describing the manifestation of a divine figure in fire and light.